-“They only call us indigenous because we were never conquered by the Spaniards,” says Martin, who also works for the Kiangan Weavers Association and the Save the Ifugao Rice Terraces Movement.
+“They only call us indigenous because we were never conquered by the Spaniards,” says Marlon, who also works for the Kiangan Weavers Association and the Save the Ifugao Rice Terraces Movement.

 He points to the common understanding of the world-renowned Ifugao Rice Terraces as an example of our miseducation.
 The commonly held history is that the Spanish conquistadors pushed the Ifugao from the lowlands to hide in the mountains.
 “Who would painstakingly create these rice terraces by hand if they were running from invaders?”
 Marlon asks.

 Today, the Ifugao rice terraces are an iconic vista that can be found from the 20-peso bill to sacks of rice that flood the market.
 Marlon and other Ifugao chafe at this—many of the rice brands that use the rice terraces on its packaging get their rice from Taiwan and other non-local sources.
 They only capitalize on Ifugao’s reputation as a rich, rice-planting province.
 None of the proceeds of this foreign rice reach the Ifugao.

 “It is cultural appropriation when something is used for profit that does not serve the community that it comes from.
-It does not recognize or disrespects its cultural roots,” Martin says.
+It does not recognize or disrespects its cultural roots,” Marlon says.

 Marlon Martin teaches visitors and guests about the different local cultural products in Kiangan.
 He is a member of the Indigenous People’s Heritage Center and founder of the Ifugao Heritage School.